 Cooking a whole fish has always intimidated me, so you can trust that this recipe is level 10 impressive but level 1 easy (I call it fool proof for a reason!).
 Salt-Baked Branzino sounds like something you’d see on a high-end restaurant menu, but it’s almost ridiculous how simple it is to make at home.
 The two-ingredient salt layer insulates AND flavors the fish from the outside while fresh lemon slices and herbs delicately flavor it from the inside.
 The result is a melt-in-your-mouth tender bite that bakes up just 15 minutes.
 Serve it with a quick salad and a starch – I love pee wee potatoes! – and impress your guests by cracking the salt shell open right at the table.

-The salt layer insulates food, which means the food cooks more slowly and evenly.
-This makes salt-baking ideal for foods that are easily overcooked, like fish!
+The salt layer insulates the food you are cooking, which means the food cooks more slowly and evenly.
+This makes salt-baking an ideal cooking method for foods that are easily overcooked, like fish!

 3. Moisture Retention

-The salt traps moisture within the food so that it cooks in its own juices (similar to sous vide), retaining more flavor, too.
+The salt traps moisture within the food you are baking so that it cooks in its own juices, retaining more of it’s delicious flavor.
 Make sure you use non-iodized salt!

 Eitan Bernath is a chef, food & lifestyle content creator, entertainer, TV personality, and entrepreneur, best known for his viral videos on social media that showcase his cooking expertise and captivating personality.